JamesLavin/my_tech_resources/Elixir.markdown

 #### ERLANG - REGISTRIES - SYN

 * Syn: scalable global Process Registry and Process Group manager for Erlang and Elixir, able to automatically manage dynamic clusters (addition / removal of nodes) and to recover from net splits - Roberto Ostinelli: [Documentation](https://hexdocs.pm/syn/readme.html) | [Github](https://github.com/ostinelli/syn)

+### ERLANG - SHELL SCRIPTING

+* [Erlang, the Unix way](http://blog.syncpup.com/posts/erlang-the-unix-way.html) - "utilize Erlang's robust support for parallel computing in a project mostly comprised of Unix scripts.
+Let Erlang handle the chunk that can be parallelized, then hand it back to the calling script after it finishes"

 ### ERLANG - SOCKET API